Benmuiruri/stream-it-movie-library/README.md

 <h1 align="center"> Stream-It </h1>

-> The website allows users to browse a list of movies, like a movie, view and add comments to a moview
+> The website allows users to browse a list of movies, like a movie, view and add comments to a movie

 ## Built With